software-mansion/kmp-maps/docs/GOOGLE_MAPS_IOS_SETUP.md

 ### 🔑 Step 5 — Configure your API Key

 ### Version 0.8.0 and above (Recommended)

-To use Google Maps on iOS, you need to initialize a valid api key globally before rendering the map:
+To use Google Maps on iOS, you need to initialize a valid API key globally before rendering the map:

 ```kotlin
 MapConfiguration.initialize(googleMapsApiKey = "YOUR_API_KEY")